Nsustain/.github/profile/README.md

-We are the kind of people who were tired of writing code that merely tries to attract more ads money.
+We are the kind of people who were tired of writing code that merely tries to generate more money through ads.
 We needed to take a break and wanted to work on projects that we truly care about.